Europe is burned into me.

 And then I arrived in Amsterdam last week.

 I felt like shit after a day and a half on the plane from Melbourne.
 The wind blew straight through me, reminding me that (a) May is not summer and (b) I hadn’t packed enough warm clothes.
-Eschewing Amsterdam hotels in favour of my brother’s sofa, I walked towards the tram stop trying to remember which way to turn to spot oncoming bicycles before they ran me down and starting to wonder why I’d flown halfway around the world to be here.
+I walked towards the tram stop trying to remember which way to turn to spot oncoming bicycles before they ran me down, and started to wonder why I’d flown halfway around the world to be here.

 Then I looked around.